hashicorp/terraform-website/content/source/docs/enterprise/run/index.html.md

 - The current status of the run.
 - The code commit associated with the run.
-- How the run was triggered, when, and which user triggered it (if applicable).
+- How the run was initiated, when, and which user initated it (if applicable).
 - A timeline of events related to the run.
 - The output from both the `terraform plan` and `terraform apply` commands, if applicable.
 You can hide or reveal these as needed; they default to visible if the command is currently running, and hidden if the command has finished.